robinandersson/just-todo/README.md

 ### `npm start`

-Runs the backend and frontend in development mode.<br>
+Runs the backend and frontend in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm run backend:start`

-Runs the backend in development mode.<br>
+Runs the backend in development mode.

-Listens on port 8000 and uses /graphql for api calls.<br>
+Listens on port 8000 and uses /graphql for api calls.
 Open [http://localhost:8000/graphql](http://localhost:8000/graphql) for interactive graphql interface.

 ### `npm run frontend:start`

-Runs the frontend in development mode.<br>
+Runs the frontend in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm run prettier`

 Format project through [https://prettier.io/](Prettier).
 See _/.prettierrc_ for custom rules.

 Pro-Tip!
 Use format-on-save setting in your editor when making changes.
-See prettier and/or your editor documentation for how to set it up.

-### `npm run migrate [up/down]`
+### `npm run migrate [up|down]`

-Migrate db up completely from current step (observe, migrates down one step at a time using `npm run migrate down`), use it to setup tables and columns from fresh database.
+Migrate db from current version, use it to setup tables and columns from fresh database.

-To migrate up {N} migrations from current step, use `npm run migrate [up] {N}`.
+Use `npm run migrate up` to migrate up completely.
+To migrate {N} migrations from current step, use `npm run migrate up {N}`. `npm run migrate down` migrates down one step at a time.